-- Legitimize distributed leadership roles through clear communications of expectations with the entire school community. - · Focus leadership works on providing affordances to achieve the vision. - Continually reframe "Why we can't" to "How we can." - Hold all staff members, including naysayers, accountable to the shared vision. - Clearly communicate vision-aligned actions to district staff and community stakeholders and seek resources and support to carry out plans to achieve the vision. - Retell success stories to staff, students, and the community to provide a pathway for future success.
+• Legitimize distributed leadership roles through clear communication of expectations with the entire school community.

+Focus leadership on providing the tools to achieve the vision.

+- Continually reframe "Why we can't" to "How we can." - Hold all staff members, including naysayers, accountable to the shared vision. - Clearly communicate vision-aligned actions to district staff and community members and seek resources and support to carry out plans to achieve the vision. - Retell success stories to staff, students, and the community to provide a pathway for future success.